The Holy Father’s Intentions for the Month of January 2022

 Holocaust Education Trust Ireland

 HETI aims to educate and inform people about the Holocaust.
 The National Holocaust Memorial Day commemoration takes place in Dublin every year on the Sunday nearest to the 27 of January, in the Mansion House.
 It is organised under the auspices of Holocaust Education Trust Ireland in association with The Department of Justice and Equality and Dublin City Council.
-This year the event will take place online on the 24th January 2021 at 6 pm.

 The Holocaust Memorial Day commemoration cherishes the memory of all who perished in the Holocaust.
 It recalls six million Jewish men, women and children and millions of others who were persecuted and murdered by the Nazis because of their ethnicity, disability, sexual orientation, political affiliations, or their religious beliefs.
 The ceremony includes readings, survivors’ recollections, candle-lighting, and music.
 It is attended by people from all walks of life and is a moving and dignified event.